dahlbyk/posh-git/README.md

 ## Overview

-posh-git is a PowerShell module that integrates Git and PowerShell by providing Git status summary information that can be displayed in the PowerShell prompt, e.g.:
+posh-git is a PowerShell module that integrates Git and PowerShell by providing Git status summary information that can be displayed in the PowerShell prompt, for example:

 ![C:\Users\Keith\GitHub\posh-git [master ≡ +0 ~1 -0 | +0 ~1 -0 !]> ][prompt-def-long]